lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 The address where the contract will be deployed can be known in advance via the [computeAddress](#computeaddress) function.

 The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is hashed via keccak256 with prepending a true boolean and the initializeCalldata parameter .
+Instead, it is hashed via keccak256 with prepending a true boolean and the initializeCalldata parameter.
 See [generateSalt](#generatesalt) function for more details.

 > `keccak256(abi.encodePacked(true, initializeCalldata, providedSalt))`